 at birth–there would be no need of kindness then.

-- Purchase your copy here [ships after publication date of February 1].
+- Purchase your copy here.
 Thanks so much for supporting this poet and the Robin Becker Chapbook Series!